-Actuarial Assumptions - The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, as follows:
+Actuarial Assumptions - The total pension liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, as follows:

-Rate of inflation (effective June 30, 2017) 2.60% per annum.
-Rates of salary increase (effective June 30, 2017) Long-term investment rate of return (effective June 30, 2017) expense, including inflation.
+Rate of inflation (effective June 30, 2017)

+Rates of salary increase (effective June 30, 2017)

+Long-term investment rate of return (effective June 30, 2017)

 Wage growth (effective June 30, 2017)

+Rates vary by me 7.00% compounded expense, including expense, including and 0.65% real ways and 0.65% real ways are supported to the salary and 0.65% real ways are supported to the salary and 0.65% real ways are supported to the salary and 0.65% real ways are supported to the salary are supported to the sa

 3.25 to 16.25% average, including inflation.
 Rates vary by membership group.

-7.00% compounded annually, net of investment
+7.00% compounded annually, net of investment expense, including inflation.